CRMTechnologies/crmtdigital.com/content/insights/marketing-operations-the-missing-link-in-your-marketing-department-crm-technologies.md

 subheading = ""
 tags = []
 testimonial = ""
-title = "Marketing Operations - the 'missing link' in your marketing department | CRM Technologies"
+title = "Marketing Operations - the 'missing link' in your marketing department "

 +++
 Today, you need to be able to juggle campaign activity with gathering customer data and delivering high quality, qualified leads to your sales team, while reporting to an increasingly-savvy board of directors, who all want to be convinced that their money is being well spent.